Who is responsible for the disposal of fallen stock?

 Who enforces the legislation on the disposal of animal by-products, including fallen stock?

-The Department of Agriculture and Rural Development.
+The Department of Agriculture, Environment and Rural Affairs.

 What about fly-tipping?